Unless the few of us who know the truth stand united, there is no hope for any of us.

 Standing beside the large fireplace, Albus Dumbledore turned his attention from the flames to the group waiting and said, "In the weeks since Voldemort's return, a new Order of the Phoenix has risen from the ashes of the old, and I am pleased to see the commitment of each member, old and new."
 His eyes touched each person while his voice rang out powerfully, "Much work has been done, but it is only the beginning."

 As she listened, Tonks leaned forward and tilted her head in order to see down the table.
-Remus' expression was set in pained resolve.
+Remus's expression was set in pained resolve.
 Abruptly, his eyes shifted to meet hers.
 The lean planes of his face softened.
 His lips curved.
-She returned Remus' smile, heartened to know that whatever the future held, they would face it together.
+She returned Remus's smile, heartened to know that whatever the future held, they would face it together.

-A/N: Burt Lancaster and Deborah Kerr in From Here to Eternity can't compare to Remus and Tonks (I pity the Muggles, lol) and anyone who has seen Dracula with Gary Oldman knows why I couldn't resist that reference either.
-Thinking Grimmauld Place resembled a house in a horror film brought to mind old films, and newer ones like Scream, which had a great lines to paraphrase like Never say "who's there?"
+A/N: Burt Lancaster and Deborah Kerr kissing on the beach in From Here to Eternity can't compare to Remus and Tonks (I pity the Muggles, lol).
+Anyone who has seen Shrek might remember "But look at the location!" and readers who watched Dracula with Gary Oldman know why I couldn't resist that reference either.
+Thinking Grimmauld Place resembled a house in a horror film brought to mind old films and newer ones like Scream, which had great lines to paraphrase like Never say, "Who's there?"
 Don't you watch scary movies?
 It's a death wish.
 You might as well come out to investigate a strange noise or something. :D

 At the risk of breaking Scream survival rule 3, (never, ever, ever under any circumstances say, "I'll be right back."
 Because you won't be back!)
-I'll be back posting a new story next Friday, October 27th.
-I hope this one-shot is like a preview trailer, making you want to 'see' the fic that much more, lol.
+I'll be posting a R/T OotP chapter fic Moonlight and Shadow.